Building Foundational Knowledge

 - Address issues as they arise

-- Assist students
+- Help students with questions

 - Contact appropriate parties when necessary